chinapedia/wikipedia.abstract.en/Page/Ambiguity.md

-Alice_05a-1116x1492.jpg's illustration of the Caterpillar for Lewis Carroll's _Alice's Adventures in Wonderland_ is noted for its ambiguous central figure, whose head can be viewed as being a human male's face with a pointed nose and chin or as being the head end of an actual caterpillar, with the first two right "true" legs visible.[1]]]
+'s illustration of the Caterpillar for Lewis Carroll's _Alice's Adventures in Wonderland_ is noted for its ambiguous central figure, whose head can be viewed as being a human male's face with a pointed nose and chin or as being the head end of an actual caterpillar, with the first two right "true" legs visible.[1]]]

 AMBIGUITY is a type of meaning in which a phrase, statement or resolution is not explicitly defined, making several interpretations plausible.
 A common aspect of ambiguity is uncertainty.
 It is thus an attribute of any idea or statement whose intended meaning cannot be definitively resolved according to a rule or process with a finite number of steps.
 (The _ambi-_ part of the term reflects an idea of "two", as in "two meanings".)